pankajyadav2020/Employee/Readme.md

 how to build and run the app
 //

-Employee rest api
+1.Employee rest api

-//
-library
+3.library
-1. gorm
+4. gorm
-2. gorilla mux router
+5. gorilla mux router
-3. sqlite database
+6. sqlite database

 type following conmmand in terminal
 1. go build